NataliiaHue/R-Tutorial/README.md

 # R-Tutorial
-This is a short tutorial to R.
+This is a short tutorial to R for linguists.